synthy10/Polyphonic-synthesizer-CEM3396/README.md

 ![Screenshot](https://github.com/synthy10/Polyphonic-synthesizer-CEM3396/blob/master/cem3396.bmp)

-This is the scematic of the voicecard.
+This is the schematic of the voicecard.